bodrick/awesome/TOPICS.md

 *   [okibcn/wslcompact](https://github.com/okibcn/wslcompact) - Compacts the size of the ever-growing WSL vhdx images.
 *   [wslutilities/wslu](https://github.com/wslutilities/wslu) - A collection of utilities for Windows Subsystem for Linux
 *   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
 Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
-Including Windows Security tools, Encryption,  Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
+Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
 *   [sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit) - Provides network connectivity to WSL 2 when blocked by VPN
 *   [WhitewaterFoundry/Pengwin](https://github.com/WhitewaterFoundry/Pengwin) - A Linux distro optimized for WSL based on Debian.
 *   [dorssel/usbipd-win](https://github.com/dorssel/usbipd-win) - Windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2.